mpacaud/Design-and-deploy-a-credit-scoring-model--Development/README.md

 - mlruns: Centralized experiments' results and models.
 - Exports:
   - Data drift: All concerning the data drift anaylisis with Evidently report table.
-	- Feature_interpreation: All concerning model interpretability with SHAP.
+  - Feature_interpretation: All concerning model interpretability with SHAP.
   - Figures: Exported figures from the different notebooks.
   - Models: All models tried with different methods and hyperparameters optimization history.
   - Preprocessed_data: Data used by models adter their preprocessing within the notebook (N2) feature engineering.

 ## Further notes

 For reasons of server resource management, it is possible that the application is not permanently maintained on the Heroku hosting site.
 In order to remain under the 100 Mo file size limitation of GitHub the following minor files have not been uploaded:
   - mlruns
   - "\Exports\Feature_interpretation\SHAP\global_shap_explanations.pkl"
   - "\Exports\Models\Tried\" (except for models_info.csv which sums up tried models results).
   - "\Exports\Preprocessed_data"